Mutafis4/Portfolio/README.md

 # WELCOME TO MY PORTFOLIO
-Everything in this is from Day 1 - Current Day of my venture.
+Everything included in my portfolio is starting from Day 1 to Current of my venture.
 ## ABOUT
 Just a little about myself!
   * 28 Years Old